amndrea/private_gptv2/readme.md

   Libraries for making more beautifully forms and pages

+- __magic__

+        pip install python-magic
+  Library that allows you to determine the type of a file based on its contents

 ## Starting the application ##
 After installing all the necessary libraries, start the web server